brian220/PyTorch-YOLOv3/README.md

 * In function `construct_train_data` of `constructData.py`
 The function can read the trainning data from the .mat file of the SVHN dataset,
-then convert it to the format that can be trained on the YOLOv3.
+then convert it to the format that can be trained on YOLOv3.
 Each line in the format define a bounding box in `<calss number> <x_center> <y_center> <width> <height>`.
 The coordinates is scaled between `[0, 1]`,
 and the image `data/custom/images/1.png` has the label path `data/custom/labels/1.txt`.